surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Surge** but it is possible to generate custom wavetables with external software.

+Surge can also import wavetables containing a **clm** block to indicate loop size (as used by Serum), a **cue** block (as used by various products including Native Instruments) and a **smpl** block.
+Wavetable files without loop information are loaded as one-shots.

+This effectively lets you import various wavetables from other products such as **Serum**.
+All those 3rd party wavetables that have been tested in **Surge** have been reported to work flawlessly.

+To import custom wavetables, you can either use the wavetable selection bar at the bottom of the oscillator display, or simply drag and drop any compatible wavetable file over the oscillator display itself.

-By modulating the shape parameter it is possible to create motion, dynamic response to playing or just sonic variation.
-What real-life property, if any, the shape parameter is supposed to mirror depend on each wavetable.
+Once a wavetable is loaded, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
+Right-clicking this parameter also gives you the **Snap** option, which allows you to snap this parameter to exact values in the table, useful for switching between distinct shapes, for example.

+What real-life
+property, if any, the **Morph** parameter is supposed to mirror depend on each wavetable.
 Common cases are:

   - Analyzed from sounds that evolve over time.
 The behavior can be